ddavis1223/Pewlett-Hackard-Analysis/README.md

 ## Summary
 There are 72,458 number of roles that need to be filled as the silver tsunami begins to make an impact.
-Yes, there are enough qualified, retirement-ready employees in the department to mentor the next generation of Pewlett Hackard employees.
+There are not enough qualified, retirement-ready employees in the department to mentor the next generation of Pewlett Hackard employees.